burzumishi/linux-baytrail-flexx10/README.md

 {i} The following information and procedures are mostly extracted from the T100TA model and adappted to the Flexx10.
 The T100TA has an hardware similar to that one of the Flexx10, informations and procedures regarding these two models can be usefully shared.

-/!\ /!\ /!\ There is a grave issue in linux kernel > 4.3 (now available only in Debian Jessie) with CPU C-states which causes instability during mmc data operations, leading possibly to data loss and file system corruption.
-In linux kernel 4.2 the problem still persists and a workaround is proposed in the Power Management section, make sure to apply it also during the installation.

 {i} Before installing Debian, Secure Boot needs to be disabled.
 Also, if dual-booting with Windows 8 it is recommended to disable its fast boot feature.